eyesackbee/learning-journal/Tutorial1_TextAppearClickingGameobject.md

 ![image](https://github.com/user-attachments/assets/f7b48d8b-185a-4ee9-9110-91a3964db27f)

 2) Click on the script so it will take you to visual studio.
-We want this script script to make it so that when we click our left mouse button on the gameobject, it will make the TextMeshPro become active again, turning it visible on our game screen.
+We want this script to make it so that when we click our left mouse button on the gameobject, it will make the TextMeshPro become active again, turning it visible on our game screen.
 ```c#
 public class Square : MonoBehaviour
  {